Vicg853/obsidian-md-storage/CompSci - l1/UE - Computer basics/Information representation/Integer representation and operations/Fractional/Floating points.md

 ### IEEE 754
 But, it can be quite confusing on how to correctly define how much each respective part's size, position and etc.

-For that the IEEE defined standard for two floating numbers representations, which can be discovered [[IEEE 754|here]].
+For that the IEEE defined standard for two floating numbers representations, which can be discovered [[CompSci - l1/UE - Computer basics/Information representation/Integer representation and operations/Fractional/IEEE 754/Intro|here]].

 ### Conversion
 #### To base 10